compuphase/ARM-disassembler/readme.md

 At a low level, there are two functions for disassembling ARM instructions: one for Thumb/Thumb-2 and one for the original 32-bit ARM instructions.

-    int disasm_thumb(ARMSTATE *state, uint16_t hw, uint16_t hw2);
+    bool disasm_thumb(ARMSTATE *state, uint16_t hw, uint16_t hw2);

-    int disasm_arm(ARMSTATE *state, uint32_t w);
+    bool disasm_arm(ARMSTATE *state, uint32_t w);

 The reason for splitting it into two functions is that this is how an ARM processor works, too.
 An ARM processor (assuming it supports both instruction sets) is in either ARM mode or in Thumb mode.
 This "mode" is set in the low bit of the instruction address (register `PC`), but it is not as simple as that instructions at an odd address are Thumb and instructions at an even address are ARM.
-In fact, instructions are always at an even address; the ARM processor *only* uses the low bit to check which mode it is in, it ignores this bit when fetching instructions from memory.
+In fact, instructions are always at an even address; the ARM processor only uses the low bit *to check which mode it is in*, it ignores this bit when fetching instructions from memory.

 For the `disasm_thumb` function, you have to pass in two (consecutive) 16-bit "half" words.
 A Thumb instruction can be either 16-bit (in which case the `hw2` parameter is ignored) or 32-bit.
 The function returns the instruction size in bytes (so the return value is either 2 or 4).
 Function `disasm_arm` always returns 4, because all ARM instructions are 32-bit.